JDSherbert/Juce-9-Slice-Image-Component/README.md

 ### Resizing

-`SliceLayout` is rebuilt automatically on each paint call, so simply call `setBounds()` as normal — no manual layout invalidation required:
+`SliceLayout` is rebuilt automatically on each paint call, so simply call `setBounds()` as normal; no manual layout invalidation required:

 ```cpp
 nineSlice.setBounds(getLocalBounds().reduced(20));